Michael Uebel

 Michael Uebel (born 1964), a pioneer in the application of psychological insights to the historical intersections of social, personal, and imaginative phenomena, is a psychotherapist and researcher in Austin, Texas.
 He has taught literature and critical theory at the University of Virginia, at Georgetown University, where he taught in the Communication, Culture, and Technology Program and the English Department, and at the University of Kentucky, where he held a faculty position in the Department of English, and was affiliated with the Committee on Social Theory and Women’s Studies.
 As of 2012, Uebel has been appointed Lecturer in the School of Social Work at the University of Texas at Austin.
 He is the author and/or editor of three major studies and the author of over 40 journal essays and encyclopedia articles.
 Uebel lectures nationally and internationally on issues concerning social history, mental health, and the challenges of humanism.
 In 2009, he co-founded the Interdependence Project-Austin, a branch of the New York city-based nonprofit organization (IDP) dedicated to fostering the intersection of the arts, activism, and contemplative traditions.
-Uebel serves as Director of Contemplative Studies.
+Uebel served as Director of Contemplative Studies.
+He is an International Scholar of the British Psychoanalytic Council.

 Education

 From the University of Wisconsin–Madison, Uebel received his B.A., with Distinction, in the fields of comparative literature and English literature.
-He completed both his M.A. and PhD in literature at the University of Virginia, continuing his post-doctoral studies by earning the Master of Science in Social Work Degree from the University of Texas at Austin.
-He also studied psychotherapy at both the Houston-Galveston Psychoanalytic Institute and is currently an instructor and student at the Austin Center for Relational Psychoanalysis and Psychotherapy.
+He completed both his M.A. and Ph.D. in literature at the University of Virginia, continuing his post-doctoral studies by earning the Master of Science in Social Work Degree from the University of Texas at Austin.
+He also studied psychotherapy at both the Houston-Galveston Psychoanalytic Institute and has been an instructor and student at the Austin Center for Relational Psychoanalysis and Psychotherapy.

 Research

-Uebel’s research is best described as humanistic.
-Examining issues such as the formation of utopian thought, the ideology of gender relations, and the potentials of human existence, Uebel has urged a reconnaissance of disciplines as seemingly disparate as psychoanalysis, gerontology, philosophy, and social science.
+Uebel’s research is best situated within the field of intellectual history, and most broadly described as humanistic.
+Examining issues such as the formation of utopian thought, the ideology of gender relations, and the potentials of human existence, Uebel has urged a reconnaissance of disciplines as seemingly disparate as psychoanalysis, gerontology, philosophy, and the social sciences.
 Uebel is forging an approach to literary, philosophical, and social phenomena that eludes the narcissistic allegorization of history that mires much contemporary cultural studies work.
 Increasingly, Uebel's writing focuses on the currents of cultural analysis in the humanities.